-Wavebox Cookie Profiles allow you to keep parts of your online browsing separated into different boxes that preserve your privacy and sign-in sessions.
+Wavebox Cookie containers (formerly cookie profiles) allow you to keep parts of your online browsing separated into different boxes that preserve your privacy and sign-in sessions.
 They also enable you to login to multiple identities or accounts on the web at the same time.

 - Sign in to two different accounts for the same app (for example some apps don't allow you to sign into multiple accounts) and switch between them quickly and easily without ever needing to sign out.

 - Avoid leaving footprints all over the web when you use things like social networks or news sites.

 - Separate different types of browsing from each other, for example keeping your work email completely separate from your social media browsing or general web searching.

 Here are some more key points about how cookie containers work in Wavebox and a few tips on how to configure them: